akinwolemiwa/flutter-resume-app/README.md

 ## Description of the code base and how it works

 This is a simple app with a very straight forward code base.
 The app runs from the main function with triggers a splash screen then a navigation bar.
+The app theme works with the device theme, if the device is dark mode, the app will be in dark mode and the same for light mode (there's and easter egg at the bottom).
 The minimum sdk for this app is android 12 (API 31)

 ## Description of the design